Goga Ashkenazi: Personal life

 At age 23, she met and married American Stefan Ashkenazy, whose father Severyn Ashkenazy founded the L'Ermitage Hotel Group.
 The couple separated in 2004 and divorced in 2007, but she retained his last name, albeit with a different spelling due to a typo on her Russian passport.
 Her parents are both sworn atheists as members of the Communist Party, but her father is of Muslim background and Goga is Jewish through her maternal grandmother.
 Halachically Jewish, Goga notes she did not need to convert to marry Ashkenazy in a Jewish ceremony.
 She also says that in her purse she carries a page from a 1,200-year-old Torah.

 Ashkenazi had an extramarital affair with billionaire Timur Kulibayev, the son-in-law of the president of Kazakhstan.
 She and Kulibayev have two sons: Adam, born in 2007 and Alan, born in 2012.
 She divides her time between Milan, where she works on Vionnet, and London, where her children live.

-She is close friends with Prince Andrew, Duke of York, as well as banker Nat Rothschild, real estate developer Nick Candy, Duran Duran band member Nick Rhodes and Lord Edward Spencer-Churchill.
+She is close friends with Prince Andrew, Duke of York, as well as banker Nathaniel Rothschild, real estate developer Nick Candy, Duran Duran band member Nick Rhodes and Lord Edward Spencer-Churchill.

 Her first name, Gaukhar, means diamond in Kazakh, while her sister Meruert's name means pearl.